altixco/django-postgres-dokku/README.md

 ### How to run the project ###

-The project use docker, so just run:
+The project uses docker, so just run:

 ```
 docker-compose up